Scripter17/url-cleaner/format.md

 - If it is empty, it is ignored.

+- If it starts with an ASCII letter, it is a success result containing its task's cleaned URL.

-- If "brief unchanged" is enabled and it begins with an `=`, it is a success result whose input was already clean.
+- If "brief unchanged" is enabled and it starts with `=`, it is a success result whose input was already clean.

-- If it begins with an ASCII letter, it is a success result containing its task's cleaned URL.
+- If "brief unchanged" is disabled, it will never start with `=`.

-- If it begins with `-`, it is an error result.
+- If it starts with `-`, it is an error result.

+  - If "brief error" is enabeld, the rest of the line is empty.

   - If "brief error" is disabled, the rest of the line is a non-empty string detailing the error.

-  - If "brief error" is enabeld, the rest of the line is empty.